Pasadena, California: Tournament of Roses Parade

 The Rose Parade is satirized by the popular Doo Dah Parade, an annual event that originated in Old Pasadena in 1978, and soon gained national notoriety.
 Reader's Digest named the Doo Dah Parade "America's Best Parade", and was a recent feature in 50 Places You Must Visit Before You Die!.
 It was formerly held around Thanksgiving, a month before the Rose Parade, but the parade is now held in January.
 In 2011, after 33 years in Pasadena, the parade moved to East Pasadena for the first time.
 It features unusual and absurd entrants such as the BBQ & Hibachi Marching Grill Team, the Men of Leisure, and the Bastard Sons of Lee Marvin.
 Proceeds from the parade's pancake breakfast, T-shirts, and after-party are donated to charity.

 The Tournament of Roses also auditions local female high school students to be part of the Rose Court.
-There are total 7 candidates that advances to the Rose Court and one is chosen to be the Rose Queen and the others to be the Rose Princess.
+There are in total 7 candidates that advance to the Rose Court, and one is chosen to be the Rose Queen; the others to be the Rose Princesses.
 The Rose Court's main goal is to support local communities and local stores.
 They visit small stores owned by local residents to boost the activity of the area and to keep them in the current flow of the economics.

-During the Rose Parade, the Rose Court members are also on a float, going through the parade together with the line of parades.
-The Rose Courts also represent their own local communities and their high school that they attend.
+During the Rose Parade, the Rose Court members are also on a float, going through the parade together with the line of other paraders.
+The Rose Court princesses also represent their own local communities and the high school that they attend.

 Rose Bowl Game

 The Rose Bowl, a National Historic Landmark, is host of the first and most famous college football postseason bowl game, the Tournament of Roses Rose Bowl Game, every New Year's Day.
 In 1895, the Tournament of Roses Association was formed to take charge of the parade.
 In 1902, the association declared that a football game would be added to the day's events.
 This was the first post-season college football game to be played on New Year's Day and is known as, "The Grandaddy of Them All"; many other football stadiums followed suit.
 After two decades, the game outgrew its original facility, and a new stadium was constructed in the Arroyo Seco area.
 The new stadium hosted its first New Year's Day football game in 1923.
 It was soon christened "The Rose Bowl", as was the game itself.

-The Rose Bowl, also holds annual Fourth of July events in its stadium.
-Due to fireworks being banned or illegal, people gather together at the Rose Bowl to watch the night sky light up with colorful fireworks.